SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 The **Suspicious User Activity** dashboard shows suspicious activity that users perform in the cloud.
 It shows failed console logins, console logins without MFA, console logins from risky geo locations, root account logins, unauthorized AWS API requests, and impossible travel events.

-To see all events a particular user has been involved with, click a user on a panel (a honeycomb cell), and then on the resulting panel under **Linked Dashboards** click **Resource Risk Dashboard**.
-For details, see [View resource risk details](#view-resource-risk-details) above.
+To see all events a particular user has been involved with, click a user on a panel (a honeycomb cell), and then on the resulting panel under **Linked Dashboards** click **Risk Overview**.
+For details, see [View resource risk details](#view-resource-risk-details).

 <img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-suspicious-user-activity.png')} alt="Suspicious User Activity dashboard" width="600"/>